Confidentiality and how we share your information

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

-If you feel uncomfortable discussing an issue whilst you are at the front desk then please make the receptionist aware and we would be more than happy to talk to you in a seperate room.
+If you feel uncomfortable discussing an issue whilst you are at the front desk then please make the receptionist aware and we would be more than happy to talk to you in a separate room.

 All Patients have the right to view their record.
 You can do this easily by signing up for “Patient Access” if you have a smart phone or computer.
 Please visit the surgery, bringing with you proof of your identity and speak with one of our Receptionists who will provide you with a passcode to access the Patient Access app.